datatrail-jhu/12_package/manuscript/00_packages.md

 There are three big repositories for R packages:
     1. [**CRAN (Comprehensive R Archive Network):**](https://cran.r-project.org/web/packages/) R's main repository (>12,100 packages available!)
     2. [**GitHub:**](https://github.com/collections) A very popular, open source repository (not R specific!)
     3. [**BioConductor:**](https://bioconductor.org/packages/release/BiocViews.html#___Software) A repository mainly for bioinformatic-focused packages

-We note BioConductor here for completeness', but as these courses are not biology-focused, we'll stick to discussing CRAN and GitHub throughout this course.
+We note BioConductor here for completeness' sake, but as these courses are not biology-focused, we'll stick to discussing CRAN and GitHub throughout this course.

 ### Installing, Loading, & Updating